TheRakeshPurohit/codewarrior/README.md

 $ fuser -k -n tcp 1345
 ```

-* If you want to use the network, Whitelist to access server you can edit at "config/whitelist.conf".
+* If you want to use the network, allowlist to access server you can edit at "config/allowlist.conf".
 * Use chrome browser to run.
 * Use 127.0.0.1 addr don't use localhost name.

-# Tested at path:
+# Test in video demo, uses repository php-security-pitfalls to find points of attention:
 *https://github.com/joostvanveen/php-security-pitfalls*

 # Tricks:
 ```
-* if you want to change cert "cert/certpem.pem" generate with OpenSSL certificate and key and concatenate both...
 * all HTML code and web sockets + javascript code you can view at path "web/".
 * if you change the default port, you need to edit port in web/ at web sockets connection.
 ```